backstage-technical-services/website/contributing.md

 * Labels beginning with `type: ` are used to indicate the type of ticket (eg, `type: bug` for bugs and `type: feature` for feature requests).
 A ticket can only have 1 of these labels.
 * `Blocked` is used to indicate that the ticket can't be worked on as it depends on another ticket to be completed first.
 The reason for the block will usually be described as a comment.
 * `Waiting on Feedback` is used to indicate that more information is needed from the reporter before work can continue.
 Once work is resumed this label should be removed.
+* `Needs Spec/Scope` is used for tickets in the backlog that need more information before they can be worked on.

 > **Note:** Labels should only be applied to labels, and not merge requests.